What is Estate Planning?

 About the Author

-Thomas J. Bouman provides legal counsel in the areas of estate planning, estate settlement, and asset protection.
+Thomas J. Bouman focuses his practice on estate planning and inheritance protection.
 He brings a highly systematic approach to the practice of law, which is critically important when wading through the complex, and often bizarre, legal requirements associated with estate and trust law.
-Mr. Bouman is author of the Arizona Estate Administration Answer Book and a prominent member of Wealth Counsel, LLC, the nation’s premiere organization of estate planning attorneys.
+Mr. Bouman is the author of the Arizona Estate Administration Answer Book and a prominent member of WealthCounsel, the nation’s premiere organization of estate planning attorneys.

 The primary objectives of estate planning, in the usual order of priority, are: